Frequently Asked Questions: Pre-Visit

 You will receive texts/emails in the few days leading up to your appointment to ensure you have all the information and paperwork you require before your pet’s consultation.

-Even for our consults we recommend your pet come in fasted (without food) after 12 pm the night before.
+Even for our consults we recommend your pet come in fasted (without food) after 12 midnight the night before.
 Water is allowed until 7 am the next morning.
 This is recommended in the case we have to complete imaging or diagnostics that require sedation.
 If they are fasted they are less prone to experiencing any complications or stomach upset from the anesthesia.
 Sedation is sometimes recommended in most cases for x-rays as well to ensure we get accurate imaging and manipulation of the limb without causing any discomfort.
 If your pet is scheduled for a tentative same day surgery, it is very important they come to their consult fasted as well.

 Along with this we ask that you bring any medical history including x-rays, medication list, and lab results if we have not already received them from your primary care veterinarian.
 It is important for our doctors to have a thorough understanding of your pet’s medical history prior to your consult so they are able to provide you with the best information and recommendations for your pet’s condition.

 We ask that your pet is fasted to minimize any anesthetic complications.
-Please do not feed your dog after 12 pm the night before their procedure.
-Water is fine throughout the night, but it is best to pick up their water bowl the morning of their procedure at 7am to avoid excess drinking.
+Please do not feed your dog after 12 midnight the night before their procedure.
+Water is fine throughout the night, but it is best to pick up their water bowl the morning of their procedure at 7 am to avoid excess drinking.
 Ask our technician or surgeon about administering certain medications the day before or the day of surgery.
 Please bring any special diets and medications in their original bottles with your pet to their procedure.

 We ask that you please avoid bringing any personal items with your pet as they may become soiled or lost while your pet is at the hospital.